 Removal

-One problem that occurs is when removing an element in the middle of a cluster, that could cause a linear probing algorithm to fail, as it would end prematurely upon finding an empty space in the middle of a cluster.
-One method to deal with such an issue is to tombstone that space, basically just indicating that a value was there.
+One problem that can occur when removing an element from a hash table is when removing an element in the middle of a cluster of elements, that could cause a linear probing algorithm to fail, as it would end prematurely upon finding an empty space in the middle of a cluster.